glouppe/info8006-introduction-to-ai/lecture9.md

 - Statistical learning aims at learning probabilistic models (their parameters or structures) automatically from data.
 - Supervised learning is used to learn functions from a set of training examples.
     - Linear models are simple predictive models, effective on some tasks but usually insufficiently expressive.
-    - Neural networks are composition of squashed linear models.
+    - Neural networks are defined as a composition of squashed linear models.
 - Reinforcement learning = learning to behave in an unknown environment from sparse rewards.
 - Unsupervised learning = learning a model of the world by observing it.